goetzk/ansible-courier/README.md

 ----------------

-This role installs courier imap and courier imap ssl with an ssl certificate. esmtpd and esmtpd ssl are disabled and imap is enabled (by default).
+This role installs courier imap and courier imap ssl with an ssl certificate.
+By default all services are disabled and will need to be enabled specially.

     - hosts: servers
       vars: